TrisPatt/Disney-quiz-game/README.md

 - HTML- No errors were returned
 - CSS- No errors returned
-- JSHint- suggested that there was one unused variable, checkAnswer.
-This is because the function is called on click represented in the HTML.
+- JSHint- suggested that there were two unused variables, checkAnswer and validate.
+This is because both are called on click from the HTML elements.
 No errors returned.

 ### Manual Testing